LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 Toggle conversation separator view when conversation resolved from agent or consumer.

 {:.notice}
-This Configuration is avaliable on SDK 6.2.0 and above
+This configuration is available in SDK 6.2.0 and above.

 {:.important}
 Conversation separator view contains Conversation Separator Text Message and Conversation Separator Line